jonathanvdc/skeleshare-cgo26-artifact/README.md

 ### 5. Results

-Finally, run the following script to summarize logic, RAM usage, DSP usage, and GOPS measurements taken in the previous step.
+Finally, run the following script to summarize the logic, RAM, and DSP utilization, along with the GOPS measurements collected in the previous step.

 ```bash
 bash $SCRIPTDIR/scores/<experiment-id>.sh
 ```

-The output adheres to the following format, which can be cross-referenced with Table III from the paper.
+The output adheres to the following format and can be directly cross-referenced with Table III in the paper.

 ```
 Logic utilization (in ALMs) : 207,520 / 427,200 ( 49 % )